PHP

 about the possibilities of namespaces, I find this C++

-[cplusplus.com] about namespaces quite useful.
+tutorial [cplusplus.com] about namespaces quite useful.

 extensions